Nonprofit Security Grant Program (NSGP)

 AWARD AMOUNT

-Applicants with previously awarded NSGP projects that are in open status and are not closed at the time of the application are not eligible to apply under FY 2025 NSGP.
+Applicants with previously awarded NSGP projects that have been awarded, are in open status, and are not closed at the time of the application are not eligible to apply under FY 2026 NSGP.

 APPLICATION RESOURCES